 It’s easy to drive to Argentiere from most major cities.
 A dual carriageway and clear roads make it one of the simplest areas to reach by car.
 There are many free parking options throughout the resort but you may want to pay extra for the luxury of covered parking.

 Travelling by train

-There is a range of transfer options into Chamonix from major airports, including shuttle buses and private cars.
+There is a range of transfer options into Argentiere from major transport hubs, including shuttle buses, taxis, and private cars.

 In the town

 Argentiere has a charming choice of cosy and traditional restaurants like Aux Dix Vins, La P’tite Verte, and Les Voisines.
 The magical Cremerie is nestled in the Argentiere forest, with traditional Savoyard recipes passed through generations.
 For something more laid back, Le Stone has great pizza and a friendly atmosphere.

 Head over to nearby Chamonix and you’ll be treated to some of the best restaurants the Alps has to offer.
 From the Michelin delights of Albert 1er, Atmosphere, and Morgane, to the authentic tastes of L’Impossible and L’Eden, you’ll be returning to your Argentiere chalet with a happy stomach.